Skip to main content

 Submitting a suggestion

-If you have edit permissions on an asset that has owners assigned:
+If you have opened an asset that has owners assigned, a banner will appear on top:

 Reviewing suggestions (as an owner)